lumicks/pylake/docs/theory/force_calibration/active.rst

 Here :math:`\rho` refers to the fluid density, :math:`u` the characteristic velocity, :math:`L` the characteristic length scale, :math:`\eta` the viscosity, :math:`f` the oscillation frequency, :math:`A` the oscillation amplitude and :math:`d` the bead diameter.
 For microfluidic flow, this value is typically much smaller than `1`.

-In this limit, the Navier-Stokes equation reduces to the following expressions:
+In this limit, the Navier-Stokes equation describing fluid flow reduces to the following expressions:

 .. math::